fantasyland/static-land/docs/API.md

 `{k: (a, b, ...) → c} → {k: a → b → ... → c}`

-Makes all function in an object curried.
+Makes all functions in an object curried.

 ```js
 import {curryAll} from 'static-land'